MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/keywords-that-can-be-edited.md

 The standard keywords that can be edited are:

 <a href="" id="---------jumbopacket"></a> \*JumboPacket
 The size, in bytes, of the largest supported Jumbo Packet (an Ethernet frame that is greater than 1514 bytes) that the hardware can support.
-This is also known as a Jumbo Frame. *\*JumboPacket* is an integer value, the possible values and maximum for which are IHV-defined in an enumeration.
+This is also known as a Jumbo Frame. *\*JumboPacket* is an integer value defined in an enumeration, and the maximum for which is IHV-defined.
+For a list of supported values, see [Device.Network.LAN.MTUSize](https://docs.microsoft.com/windows-hardware/design/compatibility/device-network-lan#devicenetworklanmtusize).

 <a href="" id="---------receivebuffers"></a> \*ReceiveBuffers
 The number of receive descriptors used by the miniport adapter.
 The miniport driver can choose any default value that is appropriate for performance-tuning.
 Note that if the value is too small, the miniport adapter may run out of receive buffers under heavy load.
 If the value is too large, system resources are wasted.